David Krumholtz: 2012–present

 In 2012, Krumholtz was cast opposite Michael Urie in CBS' comedy TV series Partners but the show was cancelled after six episodes.
 In 2015, he played the title role wearing heavy prosthetics as an elderly Jewish woman in the IFC comedy series Gigi Does It which he wrote and co-created with Ricky Mabe and Zach Golden.

 In recent years, he has had minor roles in the Coen brothers films Hail Caesar!
 (2016) and The Ballad of Buster Scruggs (2018), while also appearing in films such as This Is the End (2013), The Judge (2014), Sausage Party (2016), and Wonder Wheel (2017).
 He had a prominent recurring role as adult filmmaker Harvey Wasserman in the first two seasons of the HBO drama series The Deuce, before being promoted to a series regular for the third season.
 In 2020, he appeared as a series regular playing Monty Levin in the HBO miniseries The Plot Against America.

 In fall 2022, Krumholtz returned to the stage to play the role of Hermann Merz in the original Broadway cast of Tom Stoppard’s Leopoldstadt at The Longacre Theater in New York City.
 Variety described his performance as "vulnerable and powerful".
 He earned a nomination for the Drama League Award for Outstanding Performance.
 The following year Krumholtz portrayed physicist Isidor Isaac Rabi in Christopher Nolan's biographical drama Oppenheimer (2023).
+In 2026 he played Zor-El in Supergirl.
+In the same year he announced a hiatus from acting, and further clarified that he was not retiring.

 Personal life

 On May 22, 2010, Krumholtz married actress Vanessa Britting (born Vanessa Almeda Goonan), at the Plaza Hotel in New York City; they had been engaged since July 2008.
 They have a daughter and a son, both born in the 2010s.
 In 2017, they moved from Los Angeles to Wyckoff, New Jersey.

 In July 2011, Krumholtz was diagnosed with thyroid cancer.
 He began a radioactive iodine treatment five months later.
 At the end of January 2012, he was pronounced cancer-free.

 On October 4, 2024, Krumholtz was interviewed by The New York Times regarding cannabis reliance; Krumholtz had lost over 100 pounds and was hospitalized several times.
-He was diagnosed with Cannabinoid hyperemesis syndrome and has since stopped using marijuana.
+He was diagnosed with cannabinoid hyperemesis syndrome and has since stopped using marijuana.